Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Sheyenne Forbes about 3 years ago
+Sheyenne Forbes almost 4 years ago

 I support the city developing a reach code to require all electric construction.
 This will help improve indoor air quality as gas is notorious for leaks and increases asthma, bronchitis, lung cancer, and heart disease.
 Methane, the main component of natural gas is a potent greenhouse gas 34 times stronger than CO2 at trapping heat over a 100-year period and 86 times stronger over 20 years.
 Pipeline leaks mean natural gas is as dirty as using coal.
 Not installing natural gas pipes will save money on new construction and reduce dangers of carbon monoxide poisoning or explosions like in San Bruno.
 Induction stoves and heat pumps are energy efficient and will be affordable with SMUD’s already low rates.
 Induction stoves are preferred by chefs and cause fewer fires.
 As a renter I have no control over the appliances in my apartment, so I look forward to a city mandate.
 Additionally, this will fit nicely with the existing solar rooftop mandate.